After harbouring a long-term desire to work within the theatre industry, Louise arrived at RGM in 2018.

 What’s your proudest career moment?

-I worked as a stage manager for Manchester University Student’s Union and my first gig was for a band I’d never heard of called Radiohead.
+Apart from starting to work in a brand new industry at a relatively advanced age, any proud past career moments seem very irrelevant now.
+But I’ve had many amusing encounters.
+One of the earliest was when I worked as a stage manager for Manchester University Student’s Union and my first gig was for a band I’d never heard of called Radiohead.
 I had to stop their sound check as it was time for the doors to open.
-Pulling on Thom Yorke’s trouser leg and telling him to get off the stage might not be necessarily be my proudest moment but definitely one I enjoy sharing.
+Pulling on Thom Yorke’s trouser leg and telling him to get off the stage is definitely not my proudest moment but it is one I enjoy sharing.

 What has been your most memorable theatre experience?